Visheshanagu2894/riscv/README.md

 Core Details:

-- core implementing the RISC-V ISA,  2 interrupt inputs,
+- core implementing the RISC-V ISA (I- Integer extensions, M- Multiplication and division extension)  2 non maskable interrupt inputs
-- 16 kB on-chip PRAM, used as  program memory, (used as DRAM  too for unused locations)  External bus master interface
+- 16 kB on-chip PRAM, used as  program memory(also used as DRAM for unused locations).
+- External bus interface with slave memory for extension of the storage.
-- Init-controller for PRAM  initializations
+- Init-controller for PRAM  initializations (copies the machine code from the external memory to internal memory)
 - memory-controller controls access  to PRAM and the external bus interface based on Memory layout.